Elev8+ logo Elev8+ Trading

 The Rules

 1. Stop Loss: Always place your stop just beyond the "Sweep Wick."
-If price breaks that wick, the trade is dead.
+If price breaks that wick, the trade is over.

 2. Take Profit: Pay yourself at VWAP.
 Do not be greedy.
 Reversals often snap back to the mean and then chop.